by William Eric McFadden

 Note to Self: Remember that the N2CX base-assembly can be attached directly to the transceiver if a coax-failure is suspected.

-In February of 2023, I ordered an Elecraft AX1 antenna, AXB1 bipod, and AXT1 tripod adapter—and waited nearly eight weeks to receive the items.
-(It seems the February AX1 Special was intended to get rid of excess stock, but "someone on Youtube" (link) had such success with his AX1 system that Elecraft had to make two production runs to fill all the orders.)
+In February of 2023, I ordered an Elecraft AX1 antenna, AXB1 bipod, and AXT1 tripod adapter (link).
+(And, I waited nearly eight weeks to receive the items.
+It seems the February AX1 Special was intended to get rid of excess stock of the AX1, but "someone on Youtube" (link) had such success with his AX1 system that Elecraft had to make two production runs to fill the unexpectedly high number of the orders.)
 At Hamvention 2023, I purchased the AXE1 40m extension.
-I've performed several Parks on the Air (POTA) activations using the AX1 on 20m and the performance of the AX1 has been nothing short of surprising.
+The AX1 antenna system breaks down to very small components and the AX1, AXE1, AXB1 "bipod", AXT1 tripod-adapter, 13' and 33' counterpoise wires, a tabletop tripod, a KE8PTX 3D-printed AX1 support bracket for the KX3, and a Tufteln AX1 Antenna stand (link) all fit very nicely in a Maxpedition Fatty Pocket Organizer for transport.
+I've performed several Parks on the Air (POTA) activations using the AX1 on 20m and the AX1/AXE1 on 40m and the performance of the system has been nothing short of surprising.

 In November of 2023, after reading about AE5X's success with a very inexpensive, Chinese-made, HYS CB walkie-talkie antenna (link), I ordered myself one on Amazon to try on 10m.
-My first real test of this antenna will be during ARRL 10 Meter Contest 2023 while operating portable at Strouds Run State Park.
-I plan to deploy the antenna on a small tripd using the Elecraft AXT1 tripod adapter and will deploy at least one counterpoise wire.
+I used this antenna, with it mounted directly on my KX3, with four 17' counterpoise wires laid directly on the ground, on Saturday of ARRL 10 Meter Contest 2023 while operating portable at Strouds Run State Park (link).
+I successfully made fifteen QSOs in search-and-pounce mode in just about an hour.

 How to Get Wire into Trees?